 These Citrus Marinated Cornish Game Hens are perfect for a special occasion.
-Cornish game hens are marinated with orange juice and spices for an aromatic and impressive entree.
-The result is a dish that is lightly sweet and decadently spiced with a hint of citrus flavor.
+Cornish game hens are marinated with orange juice and spices, then roasted to a crisp and lovely glaze.
+The resulting flavor is decadently spiced with a hint of citrus flavor.
 This is an aromatic and impressive entree, and it’s surprisingly simple to make.

-Comedian and pianist Victor Borge, affectionately known as “The Great Dane” or “The Clown Prince of Denmark,” may have played a role in bringing Cornish game hens into greater popularity during the 1950s.
+Comedian and pianist Victor Borge, affectionately known as “The Great Dane” or “The Clown Prince of Denmark,” may have played a role in bringing Cornish game hens into greater popularity.
 A Spokesman Review article published on April 18, 1959 claims that his farm in Southbury, Connecticut was one of the largest American producers of Cornish hens.
 Borge made appearances at supermarkets on behalf of his hens, which gave them something of a celebrity status.
-The article also includes his favorite recipe, which must be shared.
-It’s not exactly a kosher recipe, but it’s cute nonetheless!
+The article also includes his favorite recipe:

 “Put the hen in a Dutch oven and do him in brown butter for 12 minutes.
 If you have a piano in the kitchen play the ‘Minuet Waltz’ 12 times.
 Add a little water.
 Put the lid on and let simmer.
 When you have finished playing half ‘The Dance of the Hours,’ dragging it slightly, you’re ready to eat like an epicure.”

-I grew up eating Cornish game hens; my grandma made them for my mom as a child, and she passed the tradition on to me.
+I grew up eating Cornish game hens.
+My grandma made them for my mom as a child, and she passed the tradition on to me.
 The hens we grew up eating were pretty simple, sprinkled with garlic salt and parsley, then roasted in a hot oven.
 My mom served them with steamed artichokes and salty chicken-flavored rice; it was my absolute favorite meal growing up.
-I still make them that way, in fact, and my stepdaughter loves them.
+I still make them that way, in fact, and my family loves them.

-Recently, I decided to branch out a bit and infuse my game hens with more flavor.
+I like to marinate my game hens to infuse them with more flavor.
 But what makes a good Cornish game hen marinade?
 Try this citrus spice marinade, and you’ll be hooked.
-I marinate the hens in orange juice, brown sugar, and a mix of spices that go well with citrus (a riff on my Spice Broiled Salmon recipe).
-After marinating, I stuffed the hens with orange slices and roasted them in a hot oven until almost done.
-I reduced the marinade on the stovetop to a thick sauce, which to my surprise took on a Middle Eastern citrusy barbecue-like flavor– really different and delish.
-I brushed the thickened sauce onto the top of the hens, then finished roasting them until the skin was dark brown and bubbly.
+I marinate the hens in orange juice, brown sugar, and a mix of delicious spices (a riff on my Spice Broiled Salmon recipe).
+After marinating, I stuff the hens with orange slices and roast them in a hot oven until almost done.
+I reduce the citrus marinade on the stovetop to a thick sauce.
+Surprisingly, the sauce takes on a Middle Eastern barbecue-like flavor, really different and delicious.
+I brush the thickened sauce onto the top of the hens, then finish roasting them until the skin is dark brown and bubbly.

-Holy mother of yum!
+Yum!
 These are not the game hens I ate growing up.
 I’ll always have a soft spot for garlic salt and chicken-flavored rice, but this is my new favorite Cornish game hen recipe.
-I have a feeling you’ll love it too!
+I have a feeling you’ll love it, too!

 - 3 cups cool water